draptik/matheads-value-objects/slides1.md

 Eric Evans in Domain Driven Design

-*"Specification pattern is a pattern that allows us to **encapsulate some piece of domain knowledge into a single unit** – specification – and reuse it in different parts of the code base."*
+*"Specification pattern is a pattern that allows us to **encapsulate some piece of domain knowledge into a single unit – specification – and reuse it in different parts of the code base.**"*

 Vladimir Khorikov